 New paradigms in trauma transfusion require prompt delivery of plasma in increased amounts.
-This has led blood banks to start using group A plasma instead of AB in these emergency settings.
+As a result, many transfusion services have started using group A plasma instead of AB in these emergency settings.
 But, is the practice safe?

 Group A to the Rescue?